seankimdev/spacestagram/README.md

 - Modern, minimalist, and responsive design
 - Material UI used for simple layout and styling
-- Firebase database used for storing user's post list history
+- Firebase database used for storing user's post "like" history
 - Loading animation added to be displayed while waiting for API data fetch to complete.

 ## Acknowledgments